FY 2015

 3rd_sdws2

-In this workshop, based on the experience of "career change groups" who became members of the university organization due to organizational resocialization, we thought about how to foster a workplace culture where employees with careers and specialties different from the characteristics of the university organization can recognize each other's values and abilities and demonstrate their abilities, and conducted group work in the World Café format with lectures.
+In this workshop, based on the experience of “career changers” who became members of the university organization due to organizational resocialization, we thought about how to foster a workplace culture in which each employee with a career and expertise that differs from the characteristics of the university organization can recognize each other’s values and abilities and demonstrate their abilities.

-At the first icebreaker, I rearranged them several times, such as "order of birthday" and "earliest time to wake up in the morning," and naturally talked to the person next to me, and the training started in a friendly atmosphere early.
+In the first icebreaker, we sorted the order several times, such as “in order of birthday” and “in order of the earliest time to wake up in the morning,” and naturally talked to the person next to us, and the training began in a friendly atmosphere early.

-Participants commented that by dividing the groups into groups on the spot, and by deciding on groups by industry of their previous occupations, they were able to ask each other questions they wanted to ask and the work environment and situation of job changers at other universities.
+Participants commented that by dividing the groups into groups on the spot, they were able to ask each other questions they wanted to ask and the work environment and situation of the career changers at other universities.

 Report on the 2nd SD Workshop